Fahersto/Enterprise/README.md

 The documentation will be output in `docs`, located in the project root.
 Note that Doxygen must be installed in the default location for your platform for the script to work (`Program Files\doxygen` for Windows and `Applications` for Mac), and that Mac users must use `chmod` to mark the script as executable before it will run.

+The Doxygen binary distributions can be downloaded [here](https://www.doxygen.nl/download.html).

 ## Current State of Development
 The engine is still pretty barebones, but it is now on a solid foundation and is ready for higher systems like `Graphics` and `Audio`.
 What I'm calling the "Foundation" systems (`Time`, `Events`, and `File`) aren't